Getting Started Guide

 | English | English | Yes | Not recommended |

-- If certain characters do not appear during manual input, you may try using the clipboard.
+- If certain characters do not pass during manual input, you can try using the clipboard.

 Clipboard Functionality

-This functionality can be used to send a password, a command, or the content of a configuration file, for example:
+This feature can be used to send a password, a command, or a configuration file content, for example:

 Cloud Temple Virtual Machine Catalogs

-Cloud Temple provides you with a catalog of Templates that is regularly enriched and updated by our teams.
+Cloud Temple provides you with a Templates catalog regularly enriched and updated by our teams.

-To date, the catalog includes dozens of Templates and images ready to be deployed on your virtual machines.
+It currently includes several dozen Templates and images to mount on your virtual machines.

-To publish an ISO/OVF, navigate to the 'Catalogue' view and click the 'Publish Files' button at the top of the page:
+To publish an ISO/OVF, go to the 'Catalog' view and click the 'publish files' button at the top of the page:

-You can also convert a virtual machine into a template and export it to the catalog.
-To do so, select a virtual machine and use the 'Clone' action button:
+It is possible to convert a VM into a template and export it to the catalog.
+To do this, select a virtual machine and use the 'clone' action button:

 Select 'Export as vm-template':

 Then fill in the required information.
-Once completed, you’ll be able to deploy a new VM from the template using the 'New Virtual Machine' button or from the 'Catalogues' page.
+You will then be able to deploy a new VM from the template using the 'New virtual machine' button or from the 'Catalogs' page.
 It is also possible to export the VM in OVF format.

-The most common method uses VMware Converter, but a simple alternative exists using the tar command:
+The most commonly used method is VMware Converter, but there is also a simple method using tar

 tar -xvf vmName.ova